kwantton/MinesweeperBot/README.md

 - implemented: chain link equations with (usually) high overlap regarding shared variables, discarding impossible alt solutions per equation based on this pairing.
 This builds a chain of equations, which eliminates the need to couple each equation directly to all other equations
 - implemented: a timer (20 seconds per `CSP_solver` call) is be used to opt for performance in the worst cases of expert rather than absolute solving and accurate probability calculations
 - implemented: in minecount, the moment that all variables have recorded value as both 0 and 1 at least once (i.e. in at least one viable alt solution), then you know that no absolutely solved var exists.
 This has  sped up the solving logic and the overall time from ~140 ms/expert game to ~77 ms/expert game!
-- ensuring maximum overlap between equations in equation chaining in each separated subset of equations.
-This would speed up `join_comp_groups_into_solutions()` in the worst cases.
+- implemented: ensuring high overlap between each pair of equations in equation chaining in each disjoint subset of equations.
+This speeds up `join_comp_groups_into_solutions()` also in the slowest cases